 Sit back, relax and explore one of the most beautiful places in the world while kayaking the protected waters of Sechelt Inlet.
 Our guides design each trip differently to suit the tides and your abilities.

 Explore the Sutton Islands chain right in front of the Lodge.
 Depending on the tide, we will head past a fish processing plant and government wharf lined with old-timers’ fishing boats into Egmont’s “downtown” to learn about its history and geography, or kayak west past eagles’ nests and colonies of sea stars.

-One of our most popular destinations is the seal colony right in front of our lodge.
+One of our most popular destinations is the seal colony directly in front of our lodge.
 The colony of friendly seals love basking in the sun all day long.
 As you get closer and closer to the rock where the seals hang out, these curious creatures will slip into the water for a better view of you!
 It is not uncommon for half of the pack to escort the tour back to the Lodge dock.

 This is one of our most popular guided kayaking expeditions.

-Twilight Phosphorescence Kayak Trip
+Twilight Kayak Trip